 The Principle behind Freemasonry

-The principal idea of Freemasonry as a fraternal organization is to take a good man and make him a better man.
+The principle idea of Freemasonry as a fraternal organization is to take a good man and make him a better man.
 A better man internally as well as externally, a better citizen of his community and country, a better husband and father to his children, a better friend and co-worker.

 For the man who seeks out the fraternity, for Freemasonry does not seek out members, this quality should already be inherent in his person.